 For Alternative 2, vessels would be permitted to use all non-trawl gear types in areas open to fishing between 75 and 100 fathoms from 46° 16' N. lat. to 34° 27' N. lat.
-In addition to midwater rockfish, it is likely that groundfish targeting vessels could access sablefish or other shelf rockfish.
+In addition to targeting midwater rockfish, it is likely that vessels may also target sablefish or other shelf rockfish.
+As described in 1.4.1, the NT_RCA generally prohibits non-trawl vessels from accessing midwater or shelf rockfish stocks and therefore with the opening of depths outside of 75 fm in the NT_RCA, it is expected that vessels (likely directed OA or LEFG) would shift into these areas to access these fish.
+Therefore, attainment of these species allocations and ACLs is likely to increase to some degree depending on the trip limits and level of effort in the various sectors.
+For vessels targeting sablefish north, it is likely that attainment will be like No Action (as it is already a highly attained species).
 Vessels participating in the directed commercial Pacific halibut fishery would also be permitted to fish in this area.
 Attainment for the directed fishery is typically already high, and therefore, no significant changes are expected compared to No Action.

-Under Alternative 3, there would likely be increases in mortality for shelf rockfish south, slope rockfish south, shortspine thornyheads, and sablefish south of 36° N. lat.
-On the commercial fisheries, sablefish, shortspine thornyheads, blackgill rockfish, and bank rockfish are thought to be the likely primary targets (pers.
+Under Alternative 3, there would likely be increases in mortality for shelf rockfish south, slope rockfish south, shortspine thornyheads, and sablefish south of 36° N. lat. as key fishing grounds for these stocks are currently closed to fishing operations with the CCA.
+By removing the CCA and the 40 fm depth restrictions, vessels would be able to target these underutilized stocks.
+In the commercial fisheries, sablefish, shortspine thornyheads, blackgill rockfish, and bank rockfish are thought to be the likely primary targets (pers.
 Comm., Gerry Richter).
-While shelf rockfish are underutilized in the south, it is thought that the current trip limits may not be sufficient to encourage targeting in the CCA area compared to closer to port.
-If there were to be any targeting of shelf or midwater stocks, it would likely be for chilipepper rockfish or bocaccio which co-occur.
+If there were to be any targeting of shelf or midwater stocks after implementation of this alternative, it would likely be for chilipepper rockfish or bocaccio which co-occur.
 For recreational fisheries, vessels are likely to target shelf rockfish (vermillion, olive, yellowtail, sunset, Mexican), widow rockfish, and bocaccio (pers.
 Comm., Louis Zimm and Merit McCrea).
+Attainment for all of these species would increase to some degree, but would be managed within their respective allocations and ACLs through various management measures including new NT_RCA lines, trip limit adjustments, and bag limit adjustments.